 - Social sites can shut down or merge with other platforms

-This three-part series will help you avoid these risks by showing you the right way to share your pictures and videos, and how to download your photos from social media.
+This three-part series (see part two here)will help you avoid these risks by showing you the right way to share your pictures and videos, and how to download your photos from social media.
 Our experts have organized millions of digital photos, and they’re here to warn you about what social media does to your family memories.

 EverPresent: Beth, you came to us about writing this post because you were seeing a trend in your digital organizing clients.
 Can you tell us more about that?